 Tickets to a Show or Event

-Nab tickets to a hot Broadway musical, upcoming concert or local production of The Nutcracker.
+Nab tickets to a hot Broadway musical, upcoming concert or local ballet production.
 It’s twice as nice seeing something spectacular when the experience is shared with someone you love.

 Lend Your Expertise

 It doesn’t matter that your mom has a degree in chemical engineering—she still can’t quite figure out how to set up her new Google Home.
-Lend her a hand by offering to set up all those tech devices she got last year or by typing up a handy dandy usage guide.
+Lend her a hand by offering to set up all those tech devices she got last year or by typing up a handy-dandy usage guide.
 Tech not your forte, either?
-An offer to weed the garden, clean out the gutters or provide hair and makeup styling for an upcoming wedding will be equally appreciated.
+An offer to weed the garden, clean out the gutters or provide hair and makeup styling for an upcoming event will be equally appreciated.

 Plan a Trip